source-data/soda-roberta/README.md

 docker-compose build
 docker-compose up -d
 ```

+This will start both the lm service and a tensorboard service on port 6007, which allows to visualize training on https://localhost:6007

-Start a tmux session and run  from the lm service:
+Start a tmux session (more convenient when training lasts a while) and run bash from the lm service:

 ```
 tmux